msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 using NeuralEstimators
-using Flux                                  # Julia's deep-learning library using Distributions: InverseGamma, Uniform  # sampling from probability distributions using AlgebraOfGraphics                     # visualisation using CairoMakie                            # visualisation
+using Flux                                  # Julia's deep-learning library using Distributions: InverseGamma, Uniform  # sampling from probability distributions using AlgebraOfGraphics, CairoMakie         # visualisation
 ```

 The following packages will be used in the examples with [Gridded data](@ref) and [Irregular spatial data](@ref):